LandlordPlugin/LandLord/README.md

 Compilation
 ================

 Gradle is the recommended way to build the project.
 Use `./gradlew build` in the main project directory to build the project.
-Gradle is required if you intend to build or develop the Sponge module.

 Contribution
 ============